SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Utility

 Effects:
-When performing a Search (in Combat \-\> Stealth) or Observe (Ninjutsu \-\> Bunshin) action, you may use your Chakra Control skill ranks in place of your Awareness skill ranks, and receive a bonus of (ninjutsu damage bonus)/3 either way.
-Additionally, when targeted by a Surprise or Sneak Attack, you may make an Awareness roll (receiving the benefits of this technique's effects) against a Stealth roll from your opponent; if your result is higher, their attack is not considered a Surprise Attack or Sneak Attack.
+You increase your awareness rolls by your (Chakra Control / 5).
+Additionally, when targeted by a Surprise or Sneak Attack, you may make an Awareness roll against a Stealth roll from your opponent; if your result is higher, their attack is not considered a Surprise Attack or Sneak Attack.

 ## **Fuuton A-rank**